-GARDEN FALLS, OK—As the divisive election season rages on, one small town minister remembers a simpler time.
+GARDEN FALLS, OK - As the nation continues to become more and more divided, one small town minister remembers a simpler time.
 A time when the USA stood for something.
 A time when going to church was the norm, not an aberration.
 A time when the Bible was quoted widely and publicly.
-A time when folks didn’t show their great disdain for the Lord Jesus, but instead learned to hide it under a thin veneer of morality as America pretended to be a Christian nation.
+A time when folks didn't show their great disdain for the Lord Jesus, but instead learned to hide it under a thin veneer of morality as America pretended to be a Christian nation.

 "I don't like it.
 I don't like it one bit," Reverend Frank Baxter of Garden Falls United Methodist Church reportedly lamented to parishioners at Wednesday's potluck.
 "On Sundays, Americans used to close their businesses, shine up their shoes, and wear their very best clothes.
 Sure, they were sin-laden enemies of the Almighty and objects of His wrath, but at least they had the common decency to act like they weren't."